emirhan-erisen/emirhan-erisen/README.md

 - 🎮 Small-scale Game Development (Unity / C#)
 - 🌐 Web Development

+## I'm aiming to:
 I'm learning Japanese 🇯🇵 and I’m aiming to live and work in Japan in the near future.
-Check out some of my projects below and feel free to connect!
+Check out some of my projects below and feel free to connect.

 ## 🧰 Languages & Tools
 - Python, JavaScript, C#